Reflections on IT

 The student will receive a basic introduction to scientific thought and central philosophical perspectives on science, epistemology and technology.
 This includes gaining familiarity with central concepts in scientific methodology and foundational problems of computation.

-Philosophy of science and technology provides a basic introduction to scientific thought and introduces central philosophical perspectives on science, epistemology and technology.
-The literature introduces students to paradigms such as positivism, critical rationalism and social constructivism as well as to sociotechnical approaches to science and technology.
+Reflections on IT provides a basic introduction to scientific thought and introduces central philosophical perspectives on science, epistemology and technology.
+The literature introduces students to paradigms such as positivism, scientific realism, computationalism and utilitarianism.
 It also introduces central concepts in scientific methodology, including deductivism, inductivism and falsification.
 Finally, it encourages students to reflect on the interrelationships between science, technology and society.

 The objective of the course is thus to provide a set of coherent concepts for critical evaluation of the theoretical and methodological basis of research traditions in the information sciences.
 The course introduces students to important philosophical and historical perspectives on science and technology as well as to more general epistemological and reflexive issues relating to natural and social science disciplines.

 The course especially emphasizes topics that relate to information sciences and information technologies, including questions about how humans, technologies and knowledge are assumed to operate in the information and social sciences.

 Formal prerequisitesDette kursus indgår på sjette semester på bacheloruddannelsen i software.

 After the course, the student should be able to:

 - Identify and account for key, select positions in the Philosophy of Science

 - Account for relevant theoretical perspectives on technology with a particular emphasis on the interactions between IT, the general BA subject area and the broader context.